boyanfan/dream-engine/docs/VideoRepresentable.md

 ```c++
 VideoDecoder* getVideoDecoder(GeometryProxy geometry);
 ```
-Returns the internal [VideoDecoder](VideoDecoder.md) instance, creating it on the first call using the provided geometry (window size).
+Returns the internal [VideoDecoder](VideoDecoder.md) instance, creating it on the first call using the provided window geometry.

 **Parameters:**
 - `geometry`: A [GeometryProxy](GeometryProxy.md) object representing the window size to scale the video appropriately.